NauanyC/Grokking/concepts.md

     * Push: add an item to the top of the stack.
     * Pop: remove an item from the top of the stack.

+## Divide and conquer

+When one algorithm won't do, use many!
+Steps of divide and conquer, a recursive technique:

+1. Find base case.
+3. Apply recursivity until you arrive at the base case.

+### Example: MDC of 1680 per 640.

+=> Recursively apply Euclide's theorem.